tinvukhac/learned-spatial-join-v0.1/README.md

 ## Brief description of the source code
 * train.py: the endpoint to run the program.
-* models.py: the implementation of the models which support train/test activity.
+* main.py: the end-point for train/test activities.
 * datasets.py: data pre-processing module
 * data/histograms: contains csv files, which are the histograms of input datasets (to be fed into the CNN layers).
 * data/tabular: contains csv files, which are the tabular feature of the input datasets (to be fed into the MLP layer).